 In a world with fewer cookies and other identifiers, marketers must adapt to new ways of accurately measuring campaign performance while respecting user consent.
 Essential to accomplishing this task is relying on privacy-safe solutions that augment measurement gaps with additional data sources that can enable comprehensive modeling.

 Enhanced conversions help advertisers unlock a more accurate picture of their media performance.
 With this solution, advertisers can share first-party, user-provided data via their existing tags, which helps identify conversions otherwise unobserved by tagging alone.
 This provides more observable data to inform conversion modeling, yielding comprehensive reporting and optimization.
-Businesses have already started to see strong results through this solution.

 Companies can also make adjustments when users opt out of cookies.
 TUI, a European vacation package provider, recently launched a new website that allowed site visitors to set their consent choices for cookie usage.
 But if people did not consent, TUI was not able to measure conversions in a detailed manner.
 The brand turned to Consent Mode, which helped adjust the behaviour of Google tags to respect user cookie consent choices and provided conversion modeling, so TUI could understand which marketing campaigns were most effective at driving conversions.

 As privacy becomes an even stronger foundational standard, marketers need to seek out solutions that will scale for the long term.
 Thankfully, privacy and accurate measurement no longer need to be at odds.
 With the right tools and planning, businesses can move ahead to enhance their marketing capabilities while maintaining the same great experience for users.